3DHubs/dbt-core-network/README.md

 - dbt developer seat: ask Data Engineering (Nihad) or director of eng (Paul).
 - create Redshift user + password and add user as `dbt_dev` and `ro_group`.
 The latter is required to get read access on PR-specific dbt schemas in Redshift.

-# A note about changing incremental models
+# A note about incremental models
 In general two types of situations can occur in relation to incremental models.

 ## Scenario 1: Backfilling source data